-HORIZONTAL BOOM FOLD - To fold either boom horizontally in toward the machine or out away from the machine, depress the top or bottom of either or both "BOOM FOLD" switches (fig. 4.25).
+HORIZONTAL BOOM FOLD - To fold either boom horizontally in toward the machine or out , depress the right or left Rocker "Boom Fold" switches on the hydrostat handle (fig. 4.25).
 While depressed, these switches activate cylinders connecting either boom to the transom (fig. 4.24).

 Fold or unfold the booms in an open area only.
 Make sure no one is standing in the path of the boom fold's travel path.
+Booms can be folded if speed is (5MPH).